 astro.main Object definitions for the CalFiles specified in Outputs.
-The production (make()), verification (verify()) and trend-analysis (compare()) methods match to description given in the CAs and the pseudocode given in the CAPs.
+The production (make()) and verification (verify()) methods match to description given in the CAs and the pseudocode given in the CAPs.
+(Note, that an additional method compare() is included in the Class definitions, but is not called/used at the Recipe level.
+When desired, these methods can be used to compare objects with reference objects, or study there variation in time (trend analysis).